-Known as one of the oldest and richest civilization to have ever existed on planet earth, the now popular artifacts of the Egyptian civilization has so far stood the test of time.
-From the sky-scraping pyramid to the monumental Sphinx that sits guard to the tombs of pharaohs, we usually tend to forget another subtle but important part the then epitome civilization that lives also exist today along with the pyramid and the sphinx – the ancient Egyptian paintings.
-Along with the precious handicraft that is left from the ancient era, these ancient paintings represent the essence of the bygone age of Egyptian history.
-Here are the lists of top 10 ancient Egyptian paintings that still fascinates the visitors alike reflecting the essence of a civilization that used to live a few thousand years ago.
+Known as one of the oldest and richest civilizations to have ever existed, the Egyptian civilization has so far stood the test of time.
+With its sky-scraping pyramids and monumental Sphinx that stands guard at the tombs of the pharaohs, we tend to forget another subtle but important part of ancient Egyptian culture that exists alongside the pyramids and the Sphinx – ancient Egyptian paintings.
+Along with other precious artifacts that exist from the ancient era, these paintings represent the essence of the bygone age of Egyptian history.
+Here is a list of the top 10 ancient Egyptian art pieces that still fascinate visitors to Egypt and reflect the essence of this ancient culture:

 10. Egyptian Dance

-Dancing played a major role in the culture of ancient Egyptians.
-Music and dance were the norm in the civilization.
-A rhythmic dance was imprinted into the hearts of people, with workers working in a certain motion to the sounds of songs and percussions.
-The Egyptian era also saw the start of street dancers way back a few thousand years where they would entertain the passers by.
-The Egyptian dance was divided into different categories depending on the participants and occasion of dance.
+Dancing played a major role in the culture of the ancient Egyptians.
+Music and dance were the norm.
+A rhythmic dance was imprinted into the hearts of the Egyptians, with people often working along to the sounds of songs and percussion instruments.
+The ancient Egyptian era also saw the birth of street dancers who would entertain passersby.
+Egyptian dance was divided into different categories depending on the participants and the occasion.

 9. Mummification in Ancient Egypt